The art of the sled dog is as old as human history itself.

 Once you have your team, gear, and training in place, it’s time to race.

-Unfortunately, the bikejoring scene in the United States is spars, with a majority of the events taking place in Europe.
+Unfortunately, the bikejoring scene in the United States is sparse, with a majority of the events taking place in Europe.

 Luckily, that doesn’t mean they don’t exist in North America.